Wikipedia and fact-checking

-Wikipedia's practice of flagging unsubstantiated information with "Citation needed" warnings has become almost synonymous with the need for fact checking more generally.
+Wikipedia's practice of flagging unsubstantiated information with "citation needed" warnings has become almost synonymous with the need for fact checking more generally.

 Wikipedia's volunteer editor community has the responsibility of fact-checking Wikipedia's content.
-Their aim is to curb the dissemination of misinformation and disinformation by the website.
+This process is intended to improve the reliability of Wikipedia and curb the dissemination of misinformation and disinformation by the website.

-Wikipedia is considered one of the major free content websites, where millions can read, edit, and document what reliable sources say about millions of topics, for free.
-Therefore Wikipedia takes the effort to provide its readers with well-verified sources.
-Meticulous fact-checking is an aspect of the broader reliability of Wikipedia.

 Various academic studies about Wikipedia and the body of criticism of Wikipedia seek to describe the limits of Wikipedia's reliability, document who uses Wikipedia for fact-checking and how, and what consequences result from this use.
 Wikipedia articles can have poor quality in many ways including self-contradictions.
 Those poor articles require improvement.

 Large platforms including YouTube and Facebook use Wikipedia's content to confirm the accuracy of the information in their own media collections.

 Using Wikipedia for fact-checking

 Wikipedia serves as a public resource for access to genuine information.
 For example, the COVID-19 pandemic was an important topic on which people relied on Wikipedia for genuine information.
 Seeking public trust is a major part of Wikipedia's publication philosophy.
 Various reader polls and studies have reported public trust in the English Wikipedia's process for quality control.
 In general, the public uses Wikipedia to counter fake news.